ewoks-kit/ewoksorange/doc/note_on_designs.rst

         want_main_area = False

-The SumListWithTaskStack also include an instance of `QProgress`.
-So you will be able to display the progress of each task.
+The :class:`SumListWithTaskStack` holds an instance of `progress` in its task arguments.

 .. _design free implementation: